Eswereddy/OpenAi/README.md

   tests for the pure rule/validation logic (`test/unit.test.js`), using only Node's built-in test runner.
 Most hackathon submissions ship zero tests; this one verifies its own eligibility logic before a judge has to.
-- **5 real AI touchpoints** chained into one journey — not a bolted-on chatbot — from talk-to-fill-the-form through to a spoken explanation of your results.
+- **6 real AI touchpoints** chained into one journey — not a bolted-on chatbot — from talk-to-fill-the-form through to a spoken explanation of your results, plus a genuine multi-step, tool-using investigator agent.
   Three-provider failover (Groq → OpenAI → Anthropic) so a single API outage never breaks the demo.
 - **Works offline and on slow connections** — the same rule engine ships to the browser, so a citizen on a bad connection still gets a real answer, not a spinner.